Our Top Picks

 Our writers spent 4 hours researching the most popular gas grills on the market.
 Before making their final recommendations, they considered 18 different grills overall, screened options from 10 different brands and manufacturers, and read over 12 user reviews (both positive and negative).

-We then bought one of the most popular mid-range gas grills available and our reviewers spent 15 hours testing it.
-To get the most thorough feedback, our testers took this grill home and put it to good use cooking for themselves and their families.
-They also analyzed the grill’s key features — from its size to its special add-ons — to see what its strengths and flaws really were.
+We then bought two of the most popular mid-range gas grills available and our reviewers spent more than 25 hours testing them.
+To get the most thorough feedback, our testers took these grills home and put them to good use cooking for themselves and their families.
+They also analyzed these grills' key features—from their size to their special add-ons—to see what its strengths and flaws really were.
 We’ve outlined the key takeaways here so that you, too, know what to look for when shopping.

 What to Look for in a Mid-Range Gas Grill